jdtsmith/indent-bars/README.md

 - `indent-bars-color`: The main bar color, either a color name or face, from which foreground or background color will be taken.
 Also used to set a `:blend` factor, to blend colors into the frame's background color.
 - `indent-bars-color-by-depth`: How and whether to alter the color of the indent bars by indentation depth.
 Defaults to using the foreground of the `outline-*` faces.
 - `indent-bars-highlight-current-depth`: How and whether to highlight the bars at the indentation depth of the current line.
 The current depth bar can change color (including blending with the pre-existing color), as well as structure (size, pad, pattern, zigzag).
+- `indent-bars-starting-column`: column to use for the first bar.
+Can be set in special modes which start at an unusual fixed offset, or set to 0 to get  "column 0" bars.
 - `indent-bars-spacing-override`:  Normally the number of spaces for indentation is automatically discovered from the mode and other variables.
 If that doesn't work for any reason, it can be explicitly set using this variable.
 - `indent-bars-display-on-blank-lines`: Whether to display bars on blank lines.
 - `indent-bars-prefer-character`: Use *characters* to display the vertical bar instead of stipples.
 This occurs automatically on non-graphical displays (terminals), but this variable can be used to always prefer character-based display.
 - `indent-bars-no-stipple-char`: The character to use when stipples are unavailable or disabled.
 Defaults to the vertical box character `│`.
 Other good options include `┃`, `┋`, and `║`.
 - `indent-bars-unspecified-bg|fg-color`: Colors to use for the frame background and default foreground when unspecified (e.g. in terminals).
 If you intend to use `indent-bars` in the terminal, set to the terminal background/foreground colors you use.
 - `indent-bars-treesit-support`: Whether to use tree-sitter (if available) to help determine appropriate bar depth.
-- `indent-bars-treesit-wrap`: A mapping of language and wrap types, to avoid adding extra bars (e.g. in wrapped function arguments).
+- `indent-bars-treesit-wrap`: A mapping of language and wrap types, to avoid adding extra bars e.g. in wrapped function arguments.
 - `indent-bars-treesit-ignore-blank-lines-types`: A list of tree-sitter node types to inhibit styling blank lines, like "module".
 - `indent-bars-no-descend-string`: Whether to inhibit increasing depth inside of (tree-sitter determined) strings.